AccelByte/grpc-plugin-dependencies/README.md

 > :warning: **The `gRPC client` mTLS configuration need to be set accordingly:** if gRPC mTLS is enabled here, then the mTLS configuration in `gRPC client` also need to be enabled and vice versa.

-## Observability
+## Administration and Observability

-Grafana can be accessed at http://localhost:3000 to view the metrics, traces, and logs emitted.
+1. `Grafana` can be accessed at http://localhost:3000 to view the metrics, traces, and logs emitted.
+Some sample dashboards are included.

+2. `Envoy` admin interface can be accessed at http://localhost:9901.

 ## Testing with AccelByte Cloud